ZL92/Robot_Simulator/README.md

 # Robot_Simulator

-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `requirements.txt` file lists all Python libraries, and they will be installed using:

 ```
 pip install -r requirements.txt